 ProtoCAM's proprietary clear bottle finish rivals production clarity

-SLA offers the biggest build envelope
+SLA offers a large build envelope

 SLA provides the finest surface detail

-Natural finish stereolithography is an excellent, low-cost prototype choice.
+Natural finish stereolithography is an excellent, low-cost prototype choice

-Presentation-level SLA pieces are sanded, primed and painted.
+Presentation-level SLA pieces are sanded, primed, and painted

-Stereolithography prototypes are also available primed.
+Stereolithography prototypes are also available primed

-SLA is ideal for the creation of QuickCast patterns.
+SLA is ideal for the creation of QuickCast patterns

-Stereolithography (SLA) is one of the more versatile additive manufacturing technologies and goes by many names including SLA prototyping, optical fabrication, photo-solidification, solid-free-form fabrication or solid imaging.
+SLA is one of the more versatile additive manufacturing technologies and goes by many names including SLA prototyping, optical fabrication, photo-solidification, solid-free-form fabrication or solid imaging.

 No matter the terminology, the process involves turning a three-dimensional Computer Aided Design (CAD) drawing into a solid object through the rapid, repeated solidification of liquid resin.